ihmeuw/vivarium/docs/source/tutorials/interactive.rst

 Checking out the configuration
 ++++++++++++++++++++++++++++++

-One of the things we might
+One of the things we might want to checkout is the simulation configuration.
+Typically a model specification encodes some configuration information, but leaves many things set to defaults.